 Are you vulnerable to spiteful employees?
 Can you be hacked?
 Do you know where the passwords are?
 Having password control is critical.
 Employees come and go, but the account needs to stay with you, accessed by your team.
 And this isn’t just about security, it’s about being able to act when needed without having to rely on third-party access to social platforms.

 When Facebook locked out APIs for days in 2018, most brands scrambled and got caught under an avalanche of non-responsiveness when they couldn’t manually take charge of their accounts.

 Take steps now to ensure that won’t happen to you.
 Password-control tools keep your account access centralized and secure.

 We Do Audits, Too

 It’s relatively easy to get a sense of where you stand in the social media world, but it’s a whole other thing to improve your standing.
 It takes constant vigilance, 24/7 attention, relatable engagement, compelling content, and so much more.

 As comprehensive as this is, it only scratches the surface of how deep metrics and social audits can go.
-Talk to us when you think it’s time to take your social experience to the next level.
-We can help.
+Learn our top tips for completing a social media audit.

 Need more support?
 Schedule a call with us.